reconciliation for the summer months(Confessions)

 On the subject of the secrecy of the Sacrament of Confession, the Catechism of the Holy Catholic Church states:

 “Given the delicacy and greatness of this ministry and the respect due to persons, the Church declares that every priest who hears confession is bound under very severe penalties to keep absolute secrecy regarding the sins that his penitents have confessed to him.
-He can make no use of knowledge that confession gives him about penitents’ lives.
+He can make no use of the knowledge that confession gives him about penitents’ lives.
 This secret, which admits of no exceptions, is called the “sacramental seal,” because what the penitent has made known to the priest remains ‘sealed’ by the sacrament.”
 [C. C. C. # 1467]

 “The secret of the sacrament of reconciliation is sacred, and cannot be violated under any pretext.
 ‘The sacramental seal is inviolable; therefore, it is a crime for a confessor in any way to betray a penitent by word or in any other manner or for any reason.'”
 [C. C. C. # 2490]